 The Purpose of Jewels in Watches

-Synthetic rubies (sometimes synthetic sapphires) used as bearings at the heaviest points of wear in a watch movement in order to reduce friction between moving parts and increase a movement’s lifespan.
+Synthetic rubies (sometimes synthetic sapphires) are used as bearings at the heaviest points of wear in a watch movement in order to reduce friction between moving parts and increase a movement’s lifespan.
 Jewels have a naturally slicker surface than metal.
 Jewels are only used to increase the accuracy of the movement and are not for decoration.

 Types of Watch Jewels